Viottery/PRTS-Bot/README.md

 The Rewriter is responsible for rewriting the user query into more reasonable, clear, and fine-grained queries.
 It uses a large language model (LLM) to rewrite the user query into one or more queries to retrieve relevant pages.

+### 🔀 Query Router

+The Query Router determines the target subclassification of documents based on the user query.
+It uses a large language model (LLM) to classify the user query into one or more of the predefined categories.
+The categories are subfolders in the `data/documents` directory, which contains the documents for each category.

 ### 🔍 Retriever

 The Retriever is responsible for retrieving relevant pages from the local database.
 More details can be found in the **PRTS-Bot Retriever** section.